 2.4.1.
 The Board of Directors shall be empowered to create and fill special offices and positions beyond those of the WPRA Board.
-The first meeting of the Board shall occur in the spring of each year after expiration of the 15 day certification period.
+The first meeting of the Board shall occur in the spring of each year, but not prior to 10 days after the notification of the candidates of the election results.